step_classdist

 # default naming

-rec <- recipe(Species ~ ., data = iris) %>%
+rec <- recipe(species ~ ., data = penguins) %>%

 step_classdist(all_numeric_predictors(),

-class = "Species",
+class = "species",

 pool = FALSE, mean_func = mean2